The New Mom’s Guide on How to Store Breast Milk

 Dr. Brown’s Breastmilk Storage Bags

 I have not personally used Dr. Brown’s breast milk storage bags, but based on reviews, they’re like several of the other brands of bags.
 The bags are designed to hold breast milk and can be placed in the freezer or refrigerator.
-They are sealed prior to you placing milk in them to guarantee sterilization.
-They are labeled to hold up to 6 ounces of breastmilk.
+They are sealed before you place milk in them to guarantee sterilization.
+They are labeled to hold up to 6 ounces of breast milk.
 People rave about them because they fit perfectly into a bottle warmer.
 If that’s a key factor for you, then these may be the storage bags for you!

 Philips AVENT Breast Milk Storage Bags